Our Climate Action

 *Does not include emissions associated with land use change as those calculations are currently being improved

-Beyond our Scope 3 investment, we have also financed over 130 projects within our own facilities aimed at reducing Scope 1 and 2 GHG emissions.
+Beyond our Scope 3 investment, we have also approved over 150 projects for investment within our own facilities aimed at reducing Scope 1 and 2 GHG emissions.
 This investment is not only integral to our net-zero efforts but also aligns with the Sustainability Linked Bond that our company issued in early 2021.
 We are actively working towards achieving the 30% reduction in Scope 1 and 2 emission intensity mandated by this bond.
 For more detailed information, we invite you to visit our Investor Relations site.

-Beyond our Scope 3 investment, we have also financed over 130 projects within our own facilities aimed at reducing Scope 1 and 2 GHG emissions.
+Beyond our Scope 3 investment, we have also approved over 150 projects for investment within our own facilities aimed at reducing Scope 1 and 2 GHG emissions.
 This investment is not only integral to our net-zero efforts but also aligns with the Sustainability Linked Bond that our company issued in early 2021.
 We are actively working towards achieving the 30% reduction in Scope 1 and 2 emission intensity mandated by this bond.
 For more detailed information, we invite you to visit our Investor Relations site.

-Beyond our Scope 3 investment, we have also financed over 130 projects within our own facilities aimed at reducing Scope 1 and 2 GHG emissions.
+Beyond our Scope 3 investment, we have also approved over 150 projects for investment within our own facilities aimed at reducing Scope 1 and 2 GHG emissions.
 This investment is not only integral to our net-zero efforts but also aligns with the Sustainability Linked Bond that our company issued in early 2021.
 We are actively working towards achieving the 30% reduction in Scope 1 and 2 emission intensity mandated by this bond.
 For more detailed information, we invite you to visit our Investor Relations site.

 Climate Resiliency Beyond GHG Emissions